Mental Health Charities to Support Globally

 1. Combat stigma associated with mental health

 Firstly, efforts must be made to combat the stigma associated with mental illness issues among young people and adults.
 The perceived stigma attached to getting treatment and telling people in authority about one’s symptoms can be decreased with more knowledge and understanding of the ailment.
-Another crucial step is to increase social marketing campaigns and national programmatic initiatives aimed at boosting social awareness of mental issues among young people.
+Another crucial step is to increase social marketing campaigns and national programmatic initiatives to boost social awareness of mental issues among young people.

-Mental health disorder risk and resilience factors are impacted by cultural variations.
-This in turn affects cross-cultural prevalence and incidence rates.
-Thus, the choice and modification of suitable preventive and intervention techniques has to take culture into account.
+Cultural variations impact mental health disorder risk and resilience factors, which in turn affect cross-cultural prevalence and incidence rates.
+Thus, the choice and modification of suitable preventive and intervention techniques must take culture into account.

 3. Establish clear policies and programs